paarthenon/variant/docu/docs/intro.md

  - **Compilers and interpreters.** Variants closely mirror the recursive rule definitions of S-langs.
 Expressing grammars in TypeScript feels natural and is feasible with this project's support for recursive and generic types.
  - **Heterogeneous** (mixed) **lists**.
 These are the best way to express heterogeneous lists that can still be unzipped into separate, well-typed parts.
 Job or task systems tend to love having access to heterogeneous lists for the task queue, a list made up of different types of jobs.

 Variant is smoothly incorporated into existing codebases and should not be relegated to new projects.
 Recall that variant types simply _are_ discriminated unions.
-There's very little magic in the product, just its construction.
+There's very little magic in the product, just in its construction.
 Users may start refactoring from any part of their application while retaining a working build.

 You may wish to refactor your action creators yet continue processing them with the same old `switch` statement.
-Or take the opportunity to refresh your complex `switch` statements with the cleaner organization of [`match()`](book/match) or [`matcher()`](book/matcher) while leaving your current constructors in place.
+Or take the opportunity to refresh your complex `switch` statements with the cleaner organization of [`match()`](book/match)/[`matcher()`](book/matcher) while leaving your current constructors in place.
 Some utilize the match functions but leave type creation entirely to codegen with GraphQL or protobuf.

 *Flexibility* has been coded into Variant 3.0 from the gound up.
 The variants we saw were created with `type` as the [discriminant](glossary#discriminant), but this is simply the default. *Every* variant function can be keyed to a completely different common term, allowing the same level of functionality as `type` for unions that pivot on `kind`, `tag`, or GraphQL's `__typename`.
 ```ts